 Ber months shopping in Paete is fun and worthwhile, first because you can buy more affordable Christmas decors compared to those for sale in the malls, second the distance between you and the local craftsman is shorten, you can even go to the makers themselves and buy direct from them, supporting them, supporting their family in a more direct way.
 Third, there are items that you can’t find in the mall.
 Fourth, you can haggle for discounts especially if you are buying in bulk.

-Case in point from our buying experience yesterday when we went to Paete, the goods we bought only cost P1,100 pesos this comes with a little discount plus one Christmas tree hanging décor costing P40 but given to us for FREE. 🙂 If you are bulk buying you could negotiate for bigger discount.
+Case in point from our Christmas decors buying experience yesterday when we went to Paete, the goods is that the total price of the goodies we found was only 1,100 pesos, net of discounts given by the store owner.
+Plus one Christmas tree hanging décor costing P40 but given to us for FREE. 🙂 If you are bulk buying you could negotiate for bigger discount.

 Now, the cons to Paete Christmas shopping is that you have to consider the distance.
 It is far especially if you are coming from Manila.
 You also have to factor in transport cost from your home to this Laguna outskirt town.
 We were lucky since we are based in Liliw so Paete is closer to us – just two rides away per way papunta and pabalik.